luca-commits/3DV-sdfdepth/README.md

 Once you have generated the scene dataset following the instructions oulined above, you are ready to start training the scene representation model (MonoSDF).

-To train the scene representation model, edit the `training/sdfstudio/submit_training.sh` file and change the `SCENE_NAME` variable to the scene that you want to train the representation of.
-If needed, also change the path to the data.
+To train the scene representation model, edit the `training/sdfstudio/submit_training.sh` file and change the following constants to the desired values:

+- `SCENE_NAME`: name of the scene (see example in the script)
+- `VENV_PATH`: path to your virtual environment
+- `SCENE_DATASETS_DIR`: directory where the generated scene datasets are be stored

 The output of this phase of the pipeline are the trained scene representation models, which will be present in the `training/sdfstudio/output` directory.